dkacza/library-api/README.md

    If you have MongoDB Command Line Tools installed, you can just run the bash or batch script in that folder.
    This step is not neccessary, but again, I reccomend you to do that for better experience.
 5. Load two Postman configuration files found in that directory.
-5. Hit `npm run start` or to launch the app!
+5. Hit `npm run start` to launch the app!

 Now when the app is running, you can use the premade Postman setup, which I have included in the project.
 Use the logging in endpoint with `admin@test.com` and `pass1234` for email and password to get access to all the endpoints in the API.